-This course emphasizes oral expression, aural comprehension, accumulation of extensive vocabulary, and idiomatic expressions.
-Exposure to the French language and francophone culture is continued using comprehensible input through stories and other means.
-This will serve as an introduction to French literature.
-The present and past tense will be reviewed, but other tenses, like the future, will be explored with an emphasis on the literary past tense.
-Some explicit grammar instruction will also be included on the past tense.
-More vocabulary development will also be emphasized for greater overall reading and aural comprehension.
-To prepare students for the AP Exam, there will be a specific focus on speaking and writing in French as compared to the regular class.
+This course is a continuation of French II.
+It encourages students to continue to develop their speaking and writing ability, as well as their listening and reading comprehension.
+There will be more advanced vocabulary.
+The experience of the French language and the culture of French-speaking countries is continued using understandable language through stories and other means.
+The present and past tense will be reviewed, but other tenses, like the future, will be seen.
+Some grammar instruction will also be included on the past tense.
+To prepare students for the AP Exam, there will be a specific focus on speaking and writing in French as compared to the general class.
 The students will be asked to be able to do various tasks in the language, for example: tell what they did over the summer or tell or write an original story modeled after the ones in class.
-There will also be more novels assigned for the students to read compared to the regular class, possibly including a summer reading for those moving on to French 4.
-Upon completion of Level III Advanced, a student's proficiency level may range from Intermediate Low to Intermediate Mid.
+There will also be more reading assigned for the students to rad compared to the general class.
+After completing Advanced Level III, a student should have an intermediate ability to speak, read, write, and listen to French.
+This course will be designed to benefit students working toward earning the Alabama Seal of Biliteracy, which is a recognition that can be achieved as early as the end of the third year of language learning through a standardized assessment program.

-Advanced French IV (24105G10AD) Recommended Prerequisite: Teacher approval Fee required.
+Advanced French IV (24105G10AD) Recommended Prerequisite: At least a B average in Advanced French III Fee required.